drbitboy/CCW_Micro8xx_PID_reverse_engineering/README.md

 ### Reverse engineering the derivative action of the CCW PID

 These images show trends of PV and CV for proportional-derivative experiments on the PID.
+The integral action was disabled by assigning a large value toe .Ti.

 The first two images demonstrate that .FC is derivative time; .Td is set to 0.001 which effectively disables the CV output filter.
 Both .Kc and .FC are varied, and the results further confirm that the CCW PID uses the Dependent Gains formula.